isabelcosta/fourth-personal-website/src/pages/about.md

 I'm Isabel, a **Software Engineer** from Portugal 🇵🇹.
 I enjoy giving back to the community by helping people get started with **Open Source** and in tech through **mentorship**.

 I'm currently working as a Software Engineer at Globality in the UK.
-I'm focused on backend engineering using Python 🐍.
+I'm focused on backend engineering.
 Previously, I did a little bit of full stack, backend, and android development.

 I’m also an admin at [AnitaB.org Open Source](https://github.com/anitab-org) community and help maintain its projects including both backend and android repositories of the Mentorship System.
 What I’ve been enjoying the most about being a maintainer is to manage the project contributions and, at the same time, help newcomers making their first contribution to open source, while providing a safe environment for them to learn, with the help from the community.